marktucker08/marktucker08/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web development ...
+- 🌱 Full-stack web developer
 - 📫 How to reach me: markdaddy@gmail.com
 - ⚡ Fun fact: I love playing board games with family and friends.